What documents do I need?

 - The Internal Evaluation report form to be completed by the IE panel can be found here (Oct 2016 v4).

 Form available here (Oct 2016 v1).
 To be completed by the Transfer Assessment panel.

 Form available here (Oct 2016 v2).
 To be completed by the candidate and supervisor.

 Students occasionally encounter circumstances which seriously disrupt or delay progress on their research.
 In such cases, students may seek an interruption of their study.
 They should make their case in writing to their supervisor.
-The request must obtain the endorsement of the supervisor and of the College Research and Innovation Committee.
+The request must obtain the endorsement of the supervisor and of the School Research and Innovation Committee.
 Interruptions of study will not be granted on the basis of what could be reasonably interpreted as a day-today type problem.

 The Interruption of Study form is available here (Oct 2016 v1).